connectivecpp/chops-net-ip/doc/chops_net_ip.md

 Applications that need to perform time consuming operations on incoming data and cannot pass that data off to another thread may encounter throughput issues.
 Multiple threads or thread pools or strands interacting with the event loop method (executor) may be a solution in those environments.

-## Application Customimzation Points
+## Application Customization Points

 Chops Net IP strives to provide an application customization point (via function object) for every important step in the network processing chain.
 These include:

 - Message framing customization - decoding a header and determining how to read the rest of the message.
 - Message handling customization - processing a message once it arrives.
-- IO state change customization - what to do when:
+- IO state change customization - steps to perform when:
   - A connection or network endpoint goes down, whether by error or by graceful close.
   - A connection or network endpoint becomes available.
-- Output queue customization - the application can provide:
-  - A different queue than the default (e.g. a circular buffer or fixed size ring span).
-  - Behaviors when the queue gets long (which implies that the receiving end or something in-between is not keeping up with the amount of traffic being sent).

 ## Library Implementation Design Considerations